JGBs 10-yr yield falls to 4-week low in line with stronger Treasuries

-* The five-year yield was flat at a record low of 0.130 percent hit earlier this week, on expectations that the Bank of Japan will eventually increase the time left to maturity - currently three years - of JGBs bought in its asset purchase programme.
+The yield on the five-year JGB was flat at a record low of 0.130 percent hit earlier this week, on expectations that the Bank of Japan will eventually increase the time left to maturity - currently three years - of JGBs bought in its asset purchase programme.

-The central bank in January doubled its inflation target to 2 percent and made an open-ended pledge to buy assets from next year in an attempt to pull the country out of deflation.
+The BOJ doubled its inflation target to 2 percent in January and made an open-ended pledge to buy assets from next year in an attempt to pull the country out of deflation.

 - Bible left in North Korean sailor's club triggered U.S. tourist's arrest